 Anne Cochran, 1st vice chair of World Council of Credit Unions' board of directors, represents the U.S. credit union movement as president/CEO of the Louisiana Credit Union League (LCUL).
 Headquartered in Madison, Wis., USA, World Council is the leading international trade association and development agency for credit unions.
-Worldwide, 56,000 credit unions in 101 countries serve 200,000,000 people.
-The regional and national credit union and financial cooperative associations affiliated with World Council represent 57 countries around the globe.
+Worldwide, 57,000 credit unions in 103 countries serve 208,000,000 people.
+The regional and national credit union and financial cooperative associations affiliated with World Council represent 55 countries around the globe.

 During nearly two decades as LCUL president/CEO, Cochran has served on many credit union organization boards and committees, including the CUNA & Affiliates' Governmental Affairs Committee and CU Service Centers, where she is an executive officer for the regional shared branching network.
 She also is a member of the CUNA Mutual Group's league research and advisory committee and serves on CUNA's World Affairs Committee.
-She is a frequent speaker at international credit union meetings, including World Council’s 2002, 2003 and 2004 Africa regional congresses, tirelessly volunteering her time to help international leagues and credit unions grow and prosper.
+In addition, Cochran served as chair of the Southeast Regional Credit Union Schools, a program that provides learning opportunities to staff and volunteers of Southeast credit unions.

 Prior to her current position, Cochran has served World Council in many capacities.
 She is a frequent speaker at international credit union meetings, including World Council's 2002, 2003 and 2004 Africa regional congresses, tirelessly volunteering her time to help international leagues and credit unions grow and prosper.
 Cochran is also a member of the Global Women's Leadership Network to help advance credit union women in leadership.